rabbibotton/clog/MACOS.md

 ## Installing Common Lisp + Emacs + Slime on MacOS (all platforms)

+(If you do not want emacs skip steps 1,2,6,7 and 8 and just use the CLOG Builder)

 1. Install Emacs for Mac OS from - https://emacsformacosx.com/

 2. [optional] Add Emacs to your system's path by creating a